umsi-arwhyte/SI506-2020Fall/code/lab_exercise_05/README.md

 Calculate the total wins and losses from 2000-2019 and find the win percentage for all years.
 Assign the win percentage to  `record_win_percent`.

+:bulb: loop over `record` and save the total wins to a variable named `record_wins` and the total losses to a variable named `record_losses`

 ## 4.0 Problem 04 (5 Points)

 Write two functions to identify the best year and worst year.
 The function `calculate_best_year` will